About Me

 My work is available from the following galleries:

-A’Letage2 Gallery in Crystal Palace
+A’Letage2 Gallery, Crystal Palace

-New Ashgate Gallery and Shop in Farnham
+New Ashgate Gallery and Shop, Farnham

 In addition, a thank you to Saltbox Gallery, in Helmsley, North Yorkshire and Will and Yates, in Deal, Kent for stocking some of my work early on in my journey.